bitrise-io/devcenter/_articles/tips-and-tricks/install-additional-tools.md

 sudo apt-get install -y cmake
 ```

-!!! note "Don't forget the `-y` flag for `apt-get`!"
+{% include message_box.html type="note" title="Don't forget the `-y` flag for `apt-get`!" content="
-    If you don't add the `-y` ("yes") flag to the `apt-get` command, `apt-get` will
+If you don't add the `-y` (\"yes\") flag to the `apt-get` command, `apt-get` will
 present a prompt which you have to accept or deny __manually__.
 This is not a problem on your own Linux machine, but in a CI environment
 you can't provide manual input for `apt-get`.
 To prevent this issue,
 and to auto accept the prompt, just use the `-y` flag, as shown in the example.
+"%}

 ## Advanced option: use `deps` in `bitrise.yml`